-The current Internet of Things (IoT) sensor market is growing rapidly, and is projected to exceed $27 billion by 2022.
+The current Internet of Things (IoT) sensor market is growing rapidly and is projected to reach $141 billion by 2030.
 As suppliers ramp up production to satisfy strong demand for IoT products, procurement specialists, designers, engineers, and others should keep an eye on the major players in the global marketplace – and even a few up-and-coming companies, too.

-Let’s take a look at some recent news regarding these companies, and also offer some analysis to help with your electronic component and IoT accessory purchasing decisions – for 2019 and beyond!
+Let’s look at the segment’s leading providers and offer some analysis to help with your electronic component and IoT accessory purchasing decisions – for 2021 and beyond!

 STMicroelectronics continues to make inroads into the IoT sensor marketplace.
 The French-Italian conglomerate recently announced another breakthrough as a result of their partnership with Green Hills Software.
-Their INTEGRITY® real-time operating system enables top-end performance for a variety of cloud-based automotive products and services.
-With revenue at $9.66 billion in 2019, the company is poised for a profitable Q4 in 2019 and soaring profits in 2020.
+Their INTEGRITY real-time operating system enables top-end performance for a variety of cloud-based automotive products and services.

 Microchip Technology, Inc.

-While some IoT sensor and semiconductor manufacturers reluctantly embody a pioneering vision, TE Connectivity embraces their fast-growing reputation.
-The Swiss-based company recently earned top-5 recognition on the FORTUNE Change the World list.
-TE’s focus on safety and efficiency continues to drive their product development.
-Plus, collaboration industry remains strong, as evidenced by their active participation in the Ethernet Alliance – just one more way TE continues to strengthen their worldwide image.
-The firm’s $14 billion revenue doesn’t hurt, either!
+While some IoT sensor and semiconductor manufacturers enthusiastically embody a progressive vision, TE Connectivity embraces its fast-growing reputation.
+The Swiss-based company earned top-5 recognition on the FORTUNE Change the World list.
+TE’s focus on safety and efficiency continues to drive its product development.

 NXP Semiconductors N.V.